Danielle Rivera

 I discovered my love for all things Ecology and Evolution in Biology as an undergrad at The City College of New York (CCNY), where I received my B.S. and M.Sc. in the Carnaval Lab, studying phylogenetics and phylogeography of Mabuya lizards in Brazil.
 I received my Ph.D. from the Fujita Lab at UT Arlington studying phylogenomic patterns of diversity and admixture in South American toads, geckos, and skinks.

-Now I’m working as a Postdoctoral Research Scholar with Dr. Rayna Bell (California Academy of Sciences) and Drs.
-Nathan Hostetter and Jaime Collazo (North Carolina State University / USGS) to assess the genetic diversity and taxonomic uncertainty in Spondylurus skinks (formerly Mabuya, because I just can’t get enough!) across Puerto Rico and the US Virgin Islands.
+I’ve just finished working as a Postdoctoral Research Scholar on all-things Caribbean skinks with Dr. Rayna Bell (California Academy of Sciences) and Drs.
+Nathan Hostetter and Jaime Collazo (North Carolina State University / USGS) and have started as a Postdoctoral Fellow with Dr. Tonia Schwartz at Auburn University working on the SMAL Project.